youyanggu/covid19_projections/index.md

 [Back to Top](#top)

 ## View US Infections Estimates

+**New January 12**: We also include actual CDC vaccination progress data alongside our infection estimates for each state.

 Below, we have infection estimates for the US, all 50 states, DC, and 4 US territories.
 For county-level estimates, see the next section.